 The Youth Tour contest is open to all high school juniors and seniors attending a qualifying school—even an employee’s kid.
 When Danni Uriegas won the Spur contest, without the judges knowing she was an employee’s kid, the Operation Round Up Employee Fund Committee decided to sponsor her so the Cooperative could send Hallie Richardson from Aspermont as the alternate winner and a member’s kid.

 The Operation Round Up Employee Fund is supported through payroll deductions, not member contributions, and governed by a committee of employees.
 The Employee Fund already sponsors scholarships, so it was a natural fit to add sponsoring a Youth Tour winner.
-This is another example of the employees working in the best interest of all Cooperative members.
+This is the second year for the Employee Fund to sponsor a Youth Tour winner and is another example of the employees working in the best interest of all Cooperative members.

 Thanks to Golden Spread Electric Cooperative and Brazos Electric Power Cooperative, our wholesale power providers, we are able to send two additional students from our area on the trip of a lifetime.